ccraig7321/Budget-Tracker/README.md

 The application gives the user the opportunity to enter a new transaction name, a transation amount, and also decide whether to add or subtract funds from the overall total.
 Once these values are entered into the tracker, the graph will display the trend of the data.
 The y-axis indicates the total and the x-axis displays the date in which the transaction was added.

 The next feature of this application is its ability to be used while offline.
 In order to go into an offline status, the user will need to open up the inspector tools, select "service worker", and check the "Offline" box on the screen.
+The service worker is created from the service-worker.js file and provides the application the necessary information to know which files need to be caches while the application functions offline.

 <br><br>